Skip to main content

 These proteins bind together and activate the transcription of other clock genes, including Period (PER) and Cryptochrome (CRY).
 As PER and CRY proteins accumulate, they inhibit the activity of CLOCK and BMAL1, thus turning off their own production and creating a rhythmic, self-regulating feedback loop.
 This cellular clock is synchronized with the master clock in the brain’s suprachiasmatic nucleus (SCN), which is calibrated by external light cues.

 Prolonged sleep deprivation directly interferes with this elegant system.
-The physiological stress of extended wakefulness, elevated cortisol, and altered body temperature disrupts the rhythmic expression of these core in peripheral tissues like the liver, adipose tissue, and muscle.
+The physiological stress of extended wakefulness, elevated cortisol, and altered body temperature disrupts the rhythmic expression of these core clock genes in peripheral tissues like the liver, adipose tissue, and muscle.
 This molecular desynchronization means that metabolic processes are activated at inappropriate times.

 For example, the liver may be in a state of glucose production when the body is meant to be in a state of fasting and repair.
 This temporal mismatch at the cellular level is a foundational cause of the metabolic and endocrine dysfunction that follows.
 The hormonal imbalances we measure in the blood are downstream consequences of this genetic disarray.